 Green Gas Limited (GGL) was set up as a JV by Indian Oil Corporation Limited (IOCL) and GAIL (India) Limited (GAIL) in 2005.
-The company is the exclusive distributor of piped natural gas (PNG) and compressed natural gas (CNG) and is also developing the city gas distribution (CGD) infrastructure in Lucknow and Agra, both in Uttar Pradesh.
-It received the authorisation for setting up the CGD network in Agra in November 2009 and for Lucknow in February 2016.
-Further, in September 2018, GGL won the authorisation for setting up the CGD infrastructure in the Unnao and Ayodhya and Sultanpur districts in the 9th round of bidding conducted by the PNGRB.
-As of September 2023-end, the company had 81 CNG stations, around 1,82,518 domestic and 144 commercial and industrial PNG connections.
+The company is the exclusive distributor of piped natural gas (PNG), compressed natural gas (CNG) and developing city gas distribution (CGD) infrastructure in the cities of Lucknow and Agra, both in Uttar Pradesh.
+It received the authorisation for setting up a CGD network in Agra in November 2009 and for Lucknow in February 2016.
+Further, in September 2018, GGL won authorisations for setting up the CGD infrastructure in the Unnao district and the Ayodhya and Sultanpur district in the 9th round of bidding conducted by PNGRB.
+As of H1 FY2025, the company has 91 CNG stations, around 2,12,520 domestic and 132 commercial and industrial PNG connections.